John Lehmann Ltd. (London, UK)

 The half title page indicates the series name.

-The title page indicates author, title and publisher.
+The title page indicates the author, title, and publisher.

-First publication and first publication in the Holiday Library are noted on the copyright page.
+First published date and first published date in the Holiday Library are noted on the copyright page.

 Color variations on Holiday Library jackets include blue and pale green (in addition to brick red).